iremben/SQL-Assignments-Projects/E-Commerce Data Analysis Project/README.md

 group by month(order_date)
 having month(Order_Date) = '12'
 ``````

---//////////////////////

---2.
-Calculate the month-wise retention rate.
+- The second given task: Calculate the month-wise retention rate.

---Basic formula: o	Month-Wise Retention Rate = 1.0 * Number of Customers Retained in The Current Month / Total Number of Customers in the Current Month
+>Basic formula: o	Month-Wise Retention Rate = 1.0 * Number of Customers Retained in The Current Month / Total Number of Customers in the Current Month

---It is easier to divide the operations into parts rather than in a single ad-hoc query.
+It is easier to divide the operations into parts rather than in a single ad-hoc query.
 It is recommended to use View.
---You can also use CTE or Subquery if you want.

---You should pay attention to the join type and join columns between your views or tables.
+You can also use CTE or Subquery if you want.
+You should pay attention to the join type and join columns between your views or tables.
 ```
 select month(order_date) month_num, (count(distinct cust_id) * 1.0)/(select count(distinct cust_id) cust
 from combined_table